Original Medicare vs. Medicare Advantage

 There are typically 2 main ways of getting Medicare coverage—Original Medicare and Medicare Advantage.
 Here are some important reminders.

-• Original Medicare includes Medicare Part A (Hospital Insurance) and Part B (Medical Insurance).
+• Original Medicare includes Medicare Part A (Hospital Insurance) and Medicare Part B (Medical Insurance).

 • Can use any doctor or hospital that takes Medicare, anywhere in the U.S.